91besquibel/opslog/README.md

 ## 💡 **Motivation**

 Why was this application created?
 The mission was simple: replace **Microsoft OneNote**.
 In our satellite operations environment, OneNote's limited capabilities and clunky interface were no longer sufficient.
-Security concerns and budget constraints led to the development of this custom-built solution that addresses the unique needs of our team.

 ---